 It is notable that the 2000D offers wifi support, while the X Typ 113 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-Both the 2000D and the X Typ 113 are recent models that are part of the current product line-up.
-The X Typ 113 replaced the earlier Leica X2, while the 2000D followed on from the Canon 1300D.
+The 2000D is a recent model that features in the current product line-up of Canon.
+In contrast, the X Typ 113 has been discontinued (but can be found pre-owned on eBay).
+There has not been a direct replacement model for the X Typ 113 from Leica.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Leica websites.

 So how do things add up?
 Which of the two cameras – the Canon 2000D or the Leica X Typ 113 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.

 Arguments in favor of the Canon EOS 2000D:

 - More detail: Offers more megapixels (24 vs 16.1MP) with a 22% higher linear resolution.